 FTP (File Transfer Protocol) is used to access shared files through the Internet.
 In order to share files, you will need to plug in a USB storage device on the USB port on the back of the router.
-Signing up for a Dynamic DNS service (outlined in Identify Your Network section pg.39) will provide identification of the router's network from the Internet.
+Signing up for a Dynamic DNS service (outlined in Identify Your Network section pg.49) will provide identification of the router's network from the Internet.
 You can access your shared files by typing ex.ftp://router'sWANIPaddress or ftp://myDDNSservice.
 Please follow the steps below to configure the router's FTP settings

-- 1. Log into your router management page (see "Access your router management page" on page 31). - 2.
-Click on Administrator, and click on File Sharing. - 3.
-Review the setting on Samba Server Information section.
+- 1. Log into your router management page (see "Access your router management page" on page 16). - 2.
+Click on the Advanced tab.

+3. Click on the USB section and click on FTP Server.

+4. Review the setting on Samba Server Information section.
 Click Apply to save settings